Finite-Difference Solution Ansatz approach in Least-Squares Monte Carlo: Introduction

 Going beyond American-style derivatives pricing, the regression-based approach is also widely used in the context of Credit Valuation Adjustment (CVA), which has been imposed under the Basel III framework as risk capital charge.
 For CVA, as well as other related value adjustments such Debt Value Adjustment, Funding Value Adjustment and Capital Value Adjustment, all of which are now categorized as Valuation Adjustments (XVA) in a general term, the major challenge is the determination of uncertain future exposures of a given transaction.
 Instead of a brute-force approach to re-evaluate the entire portfolio in each simulated scenario, a practically prevalent approach in the industry is to approximate the financial product mark-to-market values using regression functions via the celebrated least-squares approach.
 As we can see later, the call for stability, on top of accuracy, on the regression method, plays an important role in this application within this regard, and our new method is also readily applicable to satisfy the requirement.

 The rest of this paper is organized as follows.
-Sec.\ref{sec:Theoretical-Framework} is the description of the framework from a theoretical standpoint, where we first introduce background knowledge in Sec.\ref{sec:Theoretical-Background} in the context of American-style exercise derivatives pricing and CVA.
-After setting up the general problem in Sec.\ref{sec:Problem-Formulation}, we outline prevailing numerical methods in practice, including the least-squares Monte Carlo approach in Sec.\ref{sec:LeastSquaresMonteCarloMethod}, and finite difference PDE method in Sec.\ref{sec:fdpde}.
-With such foundation, we will proceed to introduce our novel approach in Sec.\ref{sec:FDSolutionAnsatz} from a model-independent assumption, by highlighting its enhancement over the classical approach in Sec.\ref{sec:FDSolution-ControlVariate} and subsequently performing error analysis in Sec.\ref{sec:Error-Analysis}.
-Then underlying model settings and implementation details will be given in Sec.\ref{sec:ModelSettings} and Sec.\ref{sec:ImplementationDetails}, respectively.
-Numerical results for Bermudan options and worst of issuer callable notes are presented in Sec.\ref{sec:Numerical-Results}, which examines the accuracy of various available methods.
-The CVA calculation on European option are also presented.
+Sec.\ref{sec:Theoretical-Framework} is the description of the framework from a theoretical standpoint, where the underlying model settings are presented in Sec.\ref{sec:ModelSettings}.
+Then we introduce background knowledge in Sec.\ref{sec:Theoretical-Background} in the context of American-style exercise derivatives pricing and CVA.
+After setting up the general problem in Sec.\ref{sec:Problem-Formulation}, we outline prevailing numerical methods in practice, including the least-squares Monte Carlo approach (Sec.\ref{sec:LeastSquaresMonteCarloMethod} and its limitation in Sec.\ref{sec:lsmlimitation}), and finite-difference PDE method (Sec.\ref{sec:fdpde}).
+With such foundation, and further motivated by the analysis of a limiting case in Sec.\ref{sec:FDSolution-LimitingCase}, we proceed to introduce our novel approach in Sec.\ref{sec:FDSolutionAnsatz}, by highlighting its enhancement over the classical approach in Sec.\ref{sec:FDSolution-ControlVariate} and subsequently performing error analysis in Sec.\ref{sec:Error-Analysis}.
+Then implementation details will be given in Sec.\ref{sec:ImplementationDetails}.
+The numerical results are delivered in Section \ref{sec:Numerical-Results}, which compares the new method against existing alternatives regarding accuracy, efficiency, and stability: Sec.\ref{sec:Numerical-Results:BermudaOption1d}, \ref{sec:Numerical-Results:BermudaOption2d4d}, and \ref{sec:Numerical-Results:BermudaOptionHeston} examine Bermudan option pricing under the Black-Scholes (up to 4D) and Heston models; Sec.\ref{sec:Numerical-Results:EPE4d} details CVA calculations for European options under 4D; last but not least, Sec.\ref{sec:Numerical-Results:WIC5d} presents examples of worst-of issuer callable notes under a multi-variate local volatility model.
 Finally, concluding remarks are given in Sec.\ref{sec:Conclusion}.